makersacademy/acebook-rails-template/README.md

 [Darcie Walsh](https://github.com/darciew) [Cristina María Ocaña Manzano](https://github.com/cristinaocanamanzano) [Andres Faraone-Pirie](https://github.com/afaraone/) [Oliver Baum](https://github.com/olliebaum)

 ## Task
 This is a collaborative 2-week project to make a social media app.
-It is an opportunity for us to use Rails, Continuous Integration, Deployment via Heroku and Agile Development.
+It is an opportunity for us to apply our knowledge of Rails, Continuous Integration, Deployment via Heroku and Agile Development.

 [Card Wall](https://trello.com/b/csmJFvWt/acebook)